 - No social media accounts before age 13.

-- Any post anywhere must be something you’d be comfortable with the Whole World knowing.
-Incidentally, that’s my own rule of thumb for when I post on social media too!
+- Any post anywhere must be something they and we would be comfortable with the Whole World knowing.
+Incidentally, that’s my own personal rule of thumb for when I post on social media too!

 What strategies have you had success with in your family team?